factopolis/factopolis/content/claims/media-doesnt-cover-trump-crowds/_index.md

 ---
-title: Media doesn't cover Trump crowd sizes
+title: the media doesn't cover Trump crowd sizes
+negative: the media does cover Trump crowd sizes
 summary: They do.
 ---